 However, it requires no installion, and no restart.

 It will not slow down your computer, and it is generally safer to use.

 Bookmarklets are tiny programs stored inside bookmarks.

-Similar to add-ons and extensions, they add new tools to your web browser.
+, they add new tools to your web browser.

 Bookmarklets are shared on web pages as web links.

 To add a bookmarklet to your browser, right click on it's web link and choose the bookmark option.

 To use it, simply click on the new bookmark you added.